amirhossein-haerian/kth-api/TESTING.md

   > **Hint:**
   > This might also be an easy and good way to ensure that the Docker image of your application can be build without problems in the CI/CD pipeline.

+### Automatic unit-tests as a hook before pushing to GitHub

+- Before you can push local commits to your repository at GitHub, the unit-tests will always be run as a "pre-push" hook in order to avoid the publication of defective application states.

+  > **We strongly advise you against** taking away "husky" or the "pre-push" hook in `package.json`.

-### Unit-tests as part of the CI/CD pipeline
+### Automatic unit-tests as part of the CI/CD pipeline

+- **By default, this function is deactivated.** No unit-tests are run in the pipeline.

+  > This is done by having the file `/docker-compose-unit-tests` with the extension `.yml.in`.

-- As long as you keep the file `/docker-compose-unit-tests.yml`, the build-pipeline at KTH will run the unit-tests with Docker right after any new Docker image was successfully created.
+- If you rename the file to `/docker-compose-unit-tests.yml`, the build-pipeline at KTH will automatically run the unit-tests with Docker right after any new application image was successfully created.

+  > **Please note:**<br>This might significantly slow down the build-process.
+Before the unit-tests are run in the pipeline, the Docker container must install your application's full development environment with `npm install`.

   > You find more information in the Git repository of KTH's package "Evolene": https://github.com/KTH/evolene/blob/master/README.md#testing